ohnicholas93/payload-mcp-server/README.md

   Update the user with ID "123" in the 'users' collection to set email to "john@newemail.com".
   ```

-The tools support advanced parameters like locales, population, and complex queries—refer to the tool schemas in the server code for full details.
+The tools support advanced parameters like locales, population, and complex queries—refer to the tool schemas above for full details.

 ## Troubleshooting